joshuawong06/Wilkinson-Divider/README.md

 - Measure S-parameters using a VNA
 - Compare measured results against HFSS simulations
 - Consider migration to a lower-loss RF substrate

+## Acknowledgements

+Thank you to Joonho Jang (2026 UTAT RF lead) for letting me work on this project